There is a lot of confusion when it comes to what coffee drink you should have. Espresso or just regular old coffee?

 Espresso vs. coffee, which is right for you?

-If you need to drink your coffee or espresso with minimal hassle, go with coffee.
-Espresso is more involved and requires a lot of time and effort, which can be frustrating if you’re in a hurry.
+Espresso requires a lot of time and effort, which can be frustrating if you’re in a hurry, while regular coffee can be made in minutes.

 I like to drink coffee in the mornings to enjoy the coffee flavor longer but switch to espresso later in the day because I like the strength.